tetracorp/dungeons-of-avalon/docs/_posts/2019-06-03-development-and-release.md

 ### Development

-Work on the original _Dungeons of Avalon_ began as early as 1991, with an early alpha build of that game completed in May of that year.
+Work on the original _Dungeons of Avalon_ began no later than 1991, with an early alpha build of that game completed in May of that year.
 The primary developers were coder/artist Hakan Akbiyik of newly-formed group A-Cron (later named Zeret) and musician/artist Rudolf "Rudi" Stember of group Cyberstyle.
 The duo had